frankyeh/Practicum/gui_cli.md

-# Session 1: Introducing DSI Studio
+# Session 1: Introducing DSI Studio (15 minutes)

-## Design Paradigm
+## Design Paradigm - Razor Rule

-The Design Paradigm of DSI Studio:

-- Razor Rule – DSI Studio provides a straightforward approach to tractography, making it accessible to researchers and clinicians.
-If a simple method works, the result is usually more robust.
+DSI Studio provides a straightforward approach to tractography, making it an accessible to researchers and clinicians.

 - Minimal Preprocessing – DSI Studio follows a minimalist preprocessing philosophy, leveraging FSL’s TOPUP and eddy for essential corrections.
 The core idea is simple: if results require extensive preprocessing to be valid, they are unlikely to be strong or reproducible.
 (Even better if the results remain consistent without preprocessing!)